Part A2

 First Premises of Materialist Method

-Thus the first fact to be established is the physical organisation of these individuals and their consequent relation to the rest of nature.
+I establish the physical organisation of men and their consequent relation to the rest of nature.

-Men can be distinguished from animals by consciousness, by religion or anything else you like.
+Men can be distinguished from animals by consciousness, by religion, etc.

 By producing their means of subsistence men are indirectly producing their actual material life.